 When it comes to the web, content is key; it’s the meat and potatoes of every site (assuming you like meat and potatoes), and ultimately, it’s why users come to your site in the first place.
 Alternatively, if your site has garbage content, visitors probably won’t stick around for very long.

 And poor content isn’t the only thing that will deter users.
 If your site is poorly organized, visitors will probably bounce just as quickly.

 While great content is vital, so is a great user experience for consuming that content.
-You can make this happen with tools like site builders and with a strong content outline, simply by planning how you want your site to operate and how visitors should navigate your links.
+You can make this happen with tools like website builders and with a strong content outline, simply by planning how you want your site to operate and how visitors should navigate your links.

 Every great site should begin with solid content architecture.
 This process looks different for every site, but it all boils down to structuring pages and outlining your content strategy before ever writing a word of copy.

 You should organize all your ideas for pages, sub-pages, and navigation structure to help clarify user behaviors.
 Which pages would users visit most?
 Would they browse your site like a blog or like a static content site?

 Make time to answer these questions because your site architecture can make all the difference in a great content strategy.
 If you don’t plan ahead then you’ll be flailing wildly looking for solutions.